 Our programs Adopt-a-spot, Litter Survey, Shopping Center program and our Storm drain labeling program are where one can volunteer and team up with us to help keep the county green and healthy.

 If one volunteers for the Shopping Center program they can help KPWB keep shopping centers environmentally friendly.
 Shopping centers are evaluated by volunteers.
 Volunteers use a 29-point survey to inspect the property and report their findings.
-We then use that data to help shopping centers to minimize the impact their actions are having on our environment.
+KPWB then uses that data to help shopping centers to minimize the impact their actions are having on our environment.

 2) We partner with different parks to continue to build a bright future for this generation, by showing them why they need to steward the environment.
 In September KPWB came out to support Prince William Forest Park (one of KPWB’s program partners for the Environmental Leadership Academy) during Prince William Forest Park’s event they reached over 300 people with their programs.
 They worked with Prince William Forest Park to not only share the history of the park with the community but encourage them to protect the environment.

-3) We educate students on the ways they can make take care of the environment they live in.
+3) We educate students on the ways they can take care of the environment they live in.
 Through our programs, the generation growing up in our elementary schools, middle schools, and high schools can learn from our comprehensive programs how vital it is to take care of their community.
-Our education program informs the students of being aware of litter, recycling, and storm drain protection.
+Our educational outreach program informs the students of being aware of litter, recycling, and storm drain protection.

 5) KPWB’s intern’s gain the experience they need to pursue their dream job.
 KPWB is giving their intern Alfred McGilberry the opportunity to use a Geographic Information System to present information for the organization; the experience he is getting now will help him attain the job he wants in the future.
 “It’s like math, the more you practice it, the better you’ll get and since GIS does have a nasty learning curve the deeper you go, it would be very beneficial to utilize it every single day.
 With that practice comes the ability to use that on a resume to secure a good career in the near future,” Alfred McGilberry GIS Analyst Intern.